timOTdev/0010_practical_javascript/notes.md

 ## HTML essentials
 - HTML tags - defines how the element is displayed
-- Elements are usually contained in an opening and closing element
+- Elements are usually contained in an opening and closing tag
 - The DOCTYPE tells the browser what version of HTML you are using
 - <link> tags don't have closing tags
 - It's better to not memorize, you'll learn as you go